byran/ScreenPlay/guide/creating_a_task.md

 using the ```Actor.attempts_to``` (or ```attempt_to```) method.

-The ```Action```s (and ```Task```s) that the ```Task``` runs and anything else that is required must to imported.
+The ```Action```s (and ```Task```s) that the ```Task``` runs and anything else that is required must be imported.

 ```python
 from screenplay import Task, Actor, log_message